DHARUNIKHA/Price_Plan_Recommendation/README.md

 ## Appendix

-- Here's the revised version of the text, formatted and structured for inclusion in a README file on GitHub:

----

 ## Data Processing

 - *Normalization*: A preprocessing step used to standardize features to ensure consistency and improve model performance.